ChenS0407/test/reference/faqs/pipelines/use/node.md

 ## Q6: How do I remove the common builder

-Log in to the machine for the Blue Shield dispatch-docker service and execute`/data/src/ci/scripts/bkci-op.sh list`Get all the public builders and execute`/data/src/ci/scripts/bkci-op.sh del`operation
+Log in to the machine for the BKCI dispatch-docker service and execute`/data/src/ci/scripts/bkci-op.sh list`Get all the public builders and execute`/data/src/ci/scripts/bkci-op.sh del`operation

 ------